cdelgehier/oio-docs/doc/source/admin-guide/operations_rebuild_rawx.rst

      # openio volume admin incident <RAWX_ID>

 By default, the incident date is the current timestamp.
-You can tune this incident date by using the parameter ``--date <TIMESTAMP>``.
+You can change this incident date by using the parameter ``--date <TIMESTAMP>``.

-Check that the incident is actually set:
+Check that the incident date is correctly set:

   .. code-block:: console